Skip to main content

 export class MyDataSyncHandler implements IDataSyncHandler {

-const result = await this.externalApi.call(event.data);
+const result = await this.externalApi.call(cmd.attributes);

 // If API fails, entire batch fails and retries!